 Q: If my loved ones condition deteriorates, am I able to enroll them in hospice services?

 A: Yes.
 Our team will coordinate with the hospice program so they can come and provide services as they would in your own home.
 Please talk to your social worker about making a referral and/or discussing other end of life options, such as comfort care and palliative care.
 We are contracted with Faith Hospice, Hallmark Hospice and Harbor Hospice.

 Q: What happens if my loved one needs to transfer into long term care?

 A: While our goal is to have your loved one return home as quickly and safely as possible, there are times that a transition to long term care may be necessary.
 Our team of physicians and nursing staff, social worker, discharge planner and other care team plan members will be able to assist you in making the best decision for your loved at that time.
-If a long term care bed is not available at Regency Village, our discharge planner, Nicole Smith, will assist you in helping to find long term care placement for your loved one.
+If a long term care bed is not available at Regency Village, our discharge planner will assist you in helping to find long term care placement for your loved one.